How CVS (CVS Health) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Even after significant costs, 3.9% of revenue drops to the bottom line.
+- Even after significant costs and investments, 3.9% of revenue drops to the bottom line.

 Key Takeaways

-- CVS’s money comes overwhelmingly from health services, pharmacy retail, and insurance premiums
+- CVS's money comes overwhelmingly from health services and pharmacy sales

-- High gross and net margins illustrate the power of CVS’s integrated healthcare model
+- High gross and net margins illustrate the power of CVS's integrated healthcare business model

-- Heavy investment in digital health and provider expansion, balanced by efficiency in operating costs
+- Heavy investment in health services expansion, balanced by efficiency in operating costs

 Explore More Investment Opportunities